 The die-cut adhesive tapes consist of a substrate of polyimide and an adhesive system.
 The inherent nature of these tapes’ high-temperature resistance imparts to the correct material for high-temperature applications.
-They can retain their mechanical and electrical properties even during wide fluctuation of temperatures.
+They can retain their mechanical and electrical properties even during the wide fluctuation of temperatures.
 They also possess excellent dielectric strength.

 The tenacious tape does not burn or melt, which means it has a high flammability rating of UL-94, which is the highest possible certification.
 It is a plastics flammability standard for safety which allows the material in critical use in high-temperature areas.
 The use of die-cut adhesive tape in low-temperature areas where other organic materials would fail to function makes it a unique element.